LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Threading Building Block (TBB) Parallel CPU Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-RAJA provides a basic set of TBB execution policies for users who would like to try it.
+RAJA provides a basic set of TBB execution policies for use with the RAJA TBB back-end, which supports a subset of RAJA features.

  ====================================== ============= ==========================
  Threading Building Blocks Policies     Works with    Brief description